potatoqualitee/discordrpc/README.md

 Start-DSClient @params
 ```

 That will show results similar to the image above.
-Want to add your own integration?
-Let's take a look at YouTube and Plex.

 ## Image Options
 The following images are available to use within your configuration.
 If you'd like me to add any more, let me know.